 Stéphane Gagnon, Digital Innovation Foundation (DIF), admin@gagnontech.org

-Democracy with Ontologies, Reasoning, and Artificial Intelligence (DORAI)
+Advancing Democracy with Ontologies, Reasoning, and Artificial Intelligence (ADORAI)

-Democracy with Ontologies, Reasoning, and Artificial Intelligence (DORAI) is a W3C Community Group seeking to federate expertise in Knowledge Representation, Semantic Reasoning, and Agentic Artificial Intelligence (AI) toward developing open-source reference models and core ontologies for democratic institutions.
+Advancing Democracy with Ontologies, Reasoning, and Artificial Intelligence (ADORAI) is a W3C Community Group seeking to federate expertise in Knowledge Representation, Semantic Reasoning, and Agentic Artificial Intelligence (AI) toward developing open-source reference models and core ontologies for democratic institutions.

 As there are no "single truth", participants should promote solutions that support innovative platforms that would represent "real" and "debated" facts in an integrated format.
 These "debate graphs" should be thought out as extensions to existing "democracy stacks", such as Akoma Ntoso XML standards, and expand well beyond into highly distributed semantic and rules assets requiring Federated Learning and Rules Reasoning.